emarsden/dash-mpd-rs/README.md

 - Android 12 on Aarch64 via [termux](https://termux.dev/), without the libav feature (you'll need to install the rust, binutils and ffmpeg packages)

-- FreeBSD/AMD64 and OpenBSD/AMD64, without the libav feature
+- FreeBSD/AMD64 and OpenBSD/AMD64, without the libav feature.
+Note however that some of the external utility applications we use for muxing or decrypting media content are poorly supported on these platforms.

 ## License